Early Pregnancy Symptoms and Signs

 - Find a local Obstetrician-Gynecologist in your town

-- Not all women experience the same symptoms of pregnancy, and symptoms vary in severity.
+- Not all women experience the same symptoms when pregnant, and symptoms vary in severity.

 - A woman will not necessarily experience the same symptoms in the same way in subsequent pregnancies as with her first pregnancy.